-The provisions made by the OTP Group may not be adequate to cover actual losses sustained
+The provisions made by the OTP Group may not be adequate to cover actual losses sustained conditions.
+Therefore, there can be no assurance that provisions made by the OTP Group are or will be sufficient to cover potential future losses.

 The OTP Group, on a consolidated basis, sets aside provisions for loan losses in accordance with IFRS.
-Such provisions are made, however, based on reasonable and supportable information that is available without undue cost and effort at the reporting date about past events, current conditions and forecasts of future economic conditions.
-Therefore, there can be no assurance that provisions made by the Bank are or will be sufficient to cover potential future losses.
+Such provisions are made, however, based on reasonable and supportable information that is available without undue cost and effort at the reporting date about past events, current conditions and forecasts of future economic

 Furthermore, actual credit impairments vary over the business cycle and, due to prevailing market conditions, additional credit impairments may occur at a rate higher than that experienced in the past.
-Moreover, the uncertainties and unusual market conditions that have arisen in the aftermath of the 2007/2009 global financial crisis may result in models currently used by the OTP Group for credit assessment purposes being inadequate and may have a negative impact on the OTP Group's ability to reliably assess default and credit migration risks.
+Moreover, the uncertainties and unusual market conditions that have arisen in the aftermath of the 2007/2009 global financial crisis and the COVID-19 pandemic may result in models currently used by the OTP Group for credit assessment purposes being inadequate and may have a negative impact on the OTP Group's ability to reliably assess default and credit migration risks.
 Future provisions for non-performing loans and an increase in the amount of allowances for credit impairments and credit impairments not covered by allowances could have a materially adverse effect on the Issuer and the OTP Group's operating results.

-Furthermore, the provisions made by the OTP Group are based on currently available information and different forward looking macroeconomic scenarios and may, therefore, need to be increased as the COVID-19 situation further evolves, to cover additional losses emerging from the loan portfolio.
-The COVID-19 crisis may have further impact on the operations of the OTP Group which cannot currently be predicted or quantified and which may affect forward-looking information with regard to IFRS 9 provisions and, as of the date of this Base Prospectus, the exact impact is not yet quantifiable due to the uncertainty surrounding how long the measures implemented to tackle the COVID-19 crisis will remain in place and the impact of such measures on the global economy and the OTP Group.
+Furthermore, the provisions made by the OTP Group are based on currently available information and different forward looking macroeconomic scenarios and may, therefore, need to be increased as the Ukraine-Russia conflict further evolves, to cover additional losses emerging from the loan portfolio.
+The crisis may have further impact on the operations of the OTP Group which cannot currently be predicted or quantified and which may affect forward-looking information with regard to IFRS 9 provisions and, as of the date of this Base Prospectus, the exact impact is not yet quantifiable due to the uncertainty.